digego/extempore/INSTALL.md

 `llparser.patch` file which in can be found in `extempore/extras`.

-For example, if you've downloaded the LLVM source into `~/Code/llvm` and extempore into `~/Code/extempore`, then patching the file is as simple as
+For example, if you've downloaded the LLVM source into `~/Code/llvm` and cloned extempore into `~/Code/extempore`, then patching the file is as simple as

 ```shell